Alabama defensive coordinator Golding arrested on DUI charge

 - Pete GoldingAmerican football coach

-TUSCALOOSA, Ala.
-(AP) Alabama defensive coordinator Pete Golding has been arrested and charged with a DUI.
+TUSCALOOSA, Ala. – Alabama defensive coordinator Pete Golding has been arrested and charged with a DUI.

 Golding was listed as an inmate in the Tuscaloosa County Jail on Thursday morning after he was jailed on $500 bond.
 No further details were immediately available.